yaldabaoth444/asphalt_legends_unite_windows_bot/README.md

 ```

 For Hunt you need to update the file ..\Source\DailyEvents\HUNT_CAR {LOC_B40,TLR_0.85}.png
-For an explanation of Source file name formation, see the project <a href = "https://github.com/yaldabaoth444/Asphalt9w" target = "_blank">Asphalt9w</a>
+For an explanation of Source file naming rules, see the project <a href = "https://github.com/yaldabaoth444/Asphalt9w" target = "_blank">Asphalt9w</a>
 ![image](https://user-images.githubusercontent.com/25618671/162742234-eea4a324-7765-46fa-90c2-f4e41799c068.png)